digitalideation/colabor2026/2026_05_08-Paulina_Zybinska/README.md

 ![Body tracking](/2026_05_08-Paulina_Zybinska/images/mlWeb.jpg)

 <br>
 While running traditional Machine Learning models often requires significant GPU compute, it can be optimized to run efficiently in resource-limited environments like the browser.
-A great entry into body tracking and image classification is the **ml5.js** high-level library and **Teachable Machine** tool.
-It is great for creative coding and live interaction, often used in combination with **p5.js**.
+A great entry into body tracking and image classification is the <strong>ml5.js</strong> high-level library and <strong>Teachable Machine</strong> tool.
+It is great for creative coding and live interaction, often used in combination with <strong>p5.js</strong>.
 _________________________

 # [ml5.js](https://ml5js.org/)